Table of Contents

 Light bulb control

-After connecting the bulb, you’ll see five tabs at the bottom of the Wiz app: Home, Scenes, Rhythm, Schedule, and Settings.
+After syncing with the bulb, five tabs would be present at the bottom of the app: Home, Scenes, Rhythm, Schedule, and Settings.

-On the Home page, you’ll see any rooms you’ve created and all the lights set up in each room.
-When you click on a light bulb, you’ll see its name at the top of the app.
-The Home tab has On, Off, and Night Lights buttons that let you quickly control your connected bulbs.
-There is also a dimmer slider to adjust its brightness.
+In the Home interface, you would view your created rooms and all the lights that have been set up in each room.
+Upon clicking on a light bulb, you can read its name at the very top of the app.
+The Home tab tries to provide a level of convenience by including simple controls for your connected bulbs: On, Off, and Night Light.
+There is also a dimmer slider for brightness.

-In Scenes, you can save the current state of your lights to adjust them in the same way in the future quickly.
-To add a Scene, tap the plus sign in the upper-right corner, select a room, name your Scene, take a photo of the light to help you remember what it looks like, then tap Create This Scene.
-Then, when you want to tweak your lighting that way in the future, just hit the play button on that Scene.
-With the iOS app, you can also create a custom Siri shortcut phrase for that Scene.
+In the Scenes section, you can save the current state of your lights to adjust them in the same way quickly in the future.
+To add a Scene, tap the plus sign in the upper-right corner, choose a room, give the Scene a name, and then snap a photo of the lights for visual reference.
+Afterward, just hit Create This Scene.
+Then if you want to tinker with the lights that way, just hit the play button for that Scene.
+Siri Shortcuts lets you create your custom phrase for that Scene too from within the iOS app.

-In Schedule, you can program your connected bulbs to perform certain actions, such as turning them on or off, on specified days and times.
-For example, you can create a Morning Schedule that allows Wake-up mode to start at 7:30 a.m. every day of the week.
-There is also a Sleep Mode option designed to simulate presence at home in the morning and evening while you are away.
+Once connected to Schedule, your lamps can be programmed to interact with your connected lamps by turning them on or off at a certain time and on certain days of the week.
+For example, you can use the morning schedule for Wake-up mode to start at 7:30 a.m. every day of the week.
+It also supports a Sleep mode that will give the impression of your presence at home in the morning and evening when you are away.

 In Settings, you can create a new home, add rooms to your home, edit the lights in each room, invite others to join your home to control the lights, view your energy consumption, access video tutorials, and chat with someone from support for help.
 You can also enable and manage integrations with Amazon Alexa, Alice, Conrad Connect, Enki, IFTTT, ImperiHome, Google Assistant, and SmartThings.
 With IFTTT, you can program your light bulbs to react based on your location, weather, Facebook notifications, and more.